headshed-dev/headshed-dev.github.io/src/pages/uploadz/fabric.md

 and get literally nothing back, no errors, nada as is common with something command line that is awaiting piped input.

-The main thing is that there are no errors so I am a happy campern.
+The main thing is that there are no errors so I am a happy camper.
 Now, I'd like to take it for a run with a youtube video

 <iframe src="https://www.youtube.com/embed/3ODP6tTpjqA" title="Progressive Web Apps in 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>